machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ## Choosing the right approach

 - Use `FunctionTools` with `@Tool` and `@Param` to define a reusable, annotation-driven installer for one or more tools.
+- Use `@Prompt` on a `FunctionTools` method to register reusable prompt text alongside tools.
 - Use `FunctionToolsLoader` to discover and apply all installers from the classpath, filtered by `appClass`.
 - Use `ToolFunction` for the executable logic of an individual host-managed tool when the programmatic API is needed.
 - Use `OpenAIProvider.addTool(FunctionTools)` to register an annotation-based tool bundle directly.